Access to Accommodations

 Eligible students will be able to use specialized assistive technological devices upon clearance by the Disability Services Counselor.
 Documentation provided will need to show the need for the device in order to provide equal opportunity for participation in the academic environment.

 Should the student not possess the device AND is active with DVR or other rehabilitation agencies, the student will contact the rehabilitation counselor to inform them of the situation.
-If the student is not active with DVR or other rehabilitation agencies, the Disability Coordinator will take the lead in assessing the need and providing the service as appropriate to the student’s needs while the student is on campus.
+If the student is not active with DVR or other rehabilitation agencies, the Disability Services Counselor will take the lead in assessing the need and providing the service as appropriate to the student’s needs while the student is on campus.
 Should there be a continued need outside of the classroom or off campus, it will be student’s responsibility to secure, purchase, and obtain the device.

 The Disability Coordinator has portable equipment that may be borrowed: